We have built a “commodity” solution to manage code quality.

 SonarQube is tightly integrated with standard build systems, to provide a zero-configuration approach.

 By integrating with the most popular build systems, such as Maven, MSBuild, Gradle and ANT, we provide a quick way of scanning projects with little or no configuration.
 But that’s not the only benefit: such integrations also mean that this analysis “configuration” will always be up to date because it is what’s used to build the project, so the process stays smooth in the long run.

 SonarQube integrates with most popular Continuous Integration engines such as Jenkins and TFS.

-The integration of SonarQube with build systems plus a simple command analysis line mechanism means that SonarQube already integrated easily with CI engines easily.
+The integration of SonarQube with build systems plus a simple command analysis line mechanism means that SonarQube easily integrates with CI engines.
 But we’ve gone even further to provide extra integrations with CI engines such as Jenkins and TFS by enabling a one-click experience to integrating SonarQube scans into the build.